adamjamesreid/FunJaccR/README.md

 # Install devtools if necessary
 install.packages("devtools")

-# Devtools handles the CRAN dependencies
+# Devtools handles the CRAN dependencies and install FunJaccR
 library(devtools)
 install_github("adamjamesreid/funjaccr")
 ```

-3. Install FunJaccR on the command line

-`R CMD install FunJaccR_0.1.0.tar.gz`

-4. You can download Cytoscape from [here](https://cytoscape.org/download.html)
+2. You can download Cytoscape from [here](https://cytoscape.org/download.html)

 ## Create an R script to load the package and run the test